 Secondly, one that is predominantly fiction based.
 We want a festival that focuses on creative writing, rather than non-fiction memoirs and celebrity-led books.

 Thirdly, a festival that is focused on both readers and writers.
-There is a strong creative writing element to the Writing Circle and we want this festival to have a practical element.
+The Writing Circle is about creative writing and we want this festival to have a practical element that supports writers.

 Fourthly, a festival that celebrates all sorts of fiction.
-Rather than the narrower feel of many literary festivals, we want our festival to look at writing across all genres, and be one that celebrates both published and self-published authors.
+We want our festival to look at writing across all genres, and be one that celebrates both published and self-published authors.

 TOM BROMLEY – Director, Salisbury Literary Festival